XorreAI/Miydi-Maps/README.md

 This edition of Miydi Maps is a testament to our commitment to providing extensive, versatile data solutions to meet the diverse needs of our users.
 Whether you're working on urban planning, navigation applications, or any project requiring detailed geographic data, Miydi Maps - Open Street Data edition offers the foundational data to propel your initiatives forward.

-# Using the Miydi Maps Connection Layer
+# Using the Miydi Maps Connection Layers

 Introducing the Miydi Maps Connection Layer, a versatile and powerful tool within the Miydi Maps - Open Street Data edition designed to seamlessly integrate various datasets with geospatial mapping.
 This layer serves as a comprehensive bridge, containing an array of state and government identifiers that are prevalent in a vast majority of public reports and datasets.

-## 🌐 Key Features of the Connection Layer
+## 🌐 Key Features of the Connection Layers

 The Connection Layer is your gateway to unlocking the full potential of geospatial data analysis.
 It is meticulously curated to include connectors for: